-The CL, however, contains a general prohibition against unfair competition practices equally applicable to all market participants.
-The law prohibits activities which may result in the violation of laws or fair commercial usages and in the hindrance, restriction or distortion of competition.
+Furthermore, the CL contains a general prohibition against unfair competition practices, equally applicable to all market participants.
+The law prohibits activities that may result in the violation of laws or www.gettingthedealthrough.com 139 fair commercial usages and in the hindrance, restriction or distortion of competition.
 The list of unfair competition practices includes: